-A passing ambulance taking an elderly person to hospital saw there was an RTC and pulled over.
+A passing ambulance taking an elderly person to hospital saw there had been a road traffic collision and pulled over.
 The ambulance driver triaged me and advised the emergency services to instigate an air ambulance, perhaps saving me twenty minutes before the 999 road ambulance arrived.

 When the Cheshire police arrived they blocked off the road and performed a full reconstruction.
 Kenneth advised the police that he simply didn't see me as I rode in the centre of the carriageway to circumvent the BT van, he was remorseful and apologetic.